staind825/qa-todo-assessment/README.md

 1. Create a test strategy for TODO MVC
 2. Help update/create the existing Playwright tests in this repo
-3. Find 4 of the bugs we have purposely created and submit bug reports for each
+3. Find a few of the bugs we have purposely created in TODO MVC and submit bug reports for each

 ## Submition Details
 1. Fork this repo into a private repo on your personal github account